 - it is not approved by WHO

-- not to be used for coding in practice except for agreed field trials
+- it is not to be used for coding in practice except for agreed projects

 Problems and Issues

 WHO has compiled a list of known problems and issues.
-We would like to warn the Beta participants not to spend valuable time on problems that are already known and for which solutions are planned or in progress.
+Beta participants are advised not to spend valuable time on problems that are already known and for which solutions are planned or in progress.

 Concerns and Criticisms

-Given the varying interests of different user groups, ICD-11 Beta Phase is expected to generate different reactions.
+Given the varying interests of different user groups, the ICD-11 Beta Phase has generated different reactions.
 WHO seeks a scientific basis to ensure comparability and consistency and to allow flexibility of the tool to be fit for different purposes.

 The WHO Beta Team is poised to respond to additional questions and comments about the ICD-11 beta phase.

 Continuous improvement of ICD-11 Beta is the expected goal.
-This method is also expected to serve as the future update mechanism for the ICD-11 after 2015.
-During the Beta phase content will be continuously reviewed by scientific peers, updated accordingly and field tested for better quality.
+This method is also expected to serve as the future update mechanism for ICD-11 after 2018.
+During the Beta Phase, content will be continuously reviewed by scientific peers, updated accordingly, and field tested for better quality.

 Consistency and Comparability

-Today ICD-10 has multiple uses, various users and use legacy conventions which do not always align with each other.
-Examination of past uses in different countries and settings has shown that ICD has not been used consistently or the results are not necessarily comparable.
-ICD revision aims to address this crucial issue of consistency and comparability.
-ICD-11 Beta has created an organized knowledgebase in which different versions of ICD could be viewed as representations of the same core.
-In this knowledgebase, we have built comprehensive library of all ICD entities, which is called the FOUNDATION component.
-From this common core, user defined lists can be produced, which are called LINEARIZATIONS.
+Today, ICD-10 has multiple uses, various users, and uses legacy conventions which do not always align with each other.
+Examination of past uses in different countries and settings has shown that ICD has not been used consistently and the results are not necessarily comparable.
+ICD revision aims to address these crucial issues of consistency and comparability.
+The ICD-11 Beta Phase has created an organized knowledge base in which different versions of ICD may be viewed as representations of the same core.
+In this knowledge base, WHO has built a comprehensive library of all ICD entities, which is called the FOUNDATION.
+From this common core, user defined lists can be produced, which are called LINEARIZATIONS or TABULAR LISTS.

-- Linearization1: for use in Mortality (e.g. Cause of Death)
+- Linearization1: for use in Mortality and Morbidity Statistics (e.g. Cause of Death and Casemix)

-This approach provides a consistency in that different linearizations refer to the same concept; thus comparability is ensured.
+This approach provides consistency in that different linearizations refer to the same concepts; thus comparability is ensured.